 IXNAMIKI OLINKI is remotely controlled by the operating station via keyboard and game controller (Figure 7).
-The autonomous mapping system relies on the on-board laser sensor and remote control relies on wireless communication with the command center.
+The autonomous mapping system relies on the on-board Kinect sensor and remote control relies on wireless communication with the command center.

-The command center encompasses 2 main elements: laptop computer and a game controller.
+The command center encompasses 3 main elements: laptop computer, a game controller and a bullet transmitter.
 In the laptop computer, a human computer interface is running to display the key features of the rescue mission such as:

--Live video image: Video coming from the onboard camera.
+- Live video image: Video coming from the onboard camera.
 The operator will be monitoring the live feed and adding details to the map.
 For example: location of victim detected.

--Map being generated: Map will be generated by 2D laser scanning information from other sensors.
-Other sensor information will also be displayed; for example: temperature, CO2, etc.
+- Map being generated: Map will be generated using the Kinect scanning information.
+Other sensor information will also be displayed, such as temperature, CO2, etc.

--Thermal imaging whit enough resolution necessary to detect victims.
+- Thermal imaging whit enough resolution necessary to detect victims.

 Fig. 7.
 User interface for IXANAMIKI OLINKI.
 III APLICATION